lindu88/JASR/README.txt

 Based off the book "Computer Graphics From Scratch" by Gabriel Gambetta

-So far only spheres can be rendered with basic lighting in the form of diffuse reflection
+So far only spheres can be rendered with basic lighting in the form of diffuse reflection and specular reflection

 Use: Compile and Run Start.java
 There is command line input for camera orgin and rotation